Clicky

 Can an IVA stop action by creditors?

-Yes but it depends on the action and how far it is has gone.
+Yes, but it depends on the action and how far it has gone.
 We can apply for an “interim order” which prevents creditors from starting or continuing action against you.
 This includes writs, judgments, charging orders, liability orders and petitions for bankruptcy.
 It is vital if you are facing action to get in touch immediately.
 If you leave it too late, we might not have enough time to help you obtain an interim order before the debt becomes charged on your property or you end up bankrupt.

 IVA’s – The benefits and the risks